 The system enhancement program includes projects that make investments in the existing system to enhance service for riders as well as to attract more riders to the system.
-The most significant efforts under the enhancement program are the North Station Superstation project, the Fairmount Corridor Improvements project, and new parking initiatives.
+The most significant efforts under the enhancement program are the North Station Superstation project, the Fairmount Corridor Improvements project, and various parking initiatives.
 The North Station project reconfigured the Green and Orange Line areas at North Station with underground access to the commuter rail.
+The

-The Fairmount project will and revitalize an improve underutilized route through the neighborhoods of Dorchester, Mattapan, and Hyde Park. parking Various projects systemwide will attract new riders, generate new revenues, and offer better services to existing commuters.
-Also, environmental programs enhance the safety and wellbeing of both MBTA customers and employees, and the new program for Transit Security protects passengers and improves safety on the transit system for all.
-Finally, this section also encompasses pilot programs and evaluation of new technologies and equipment that may lead to the application of new methodologies and infrastructure to enhance MBTA service in the future.
+Fairmount project will improve and revitalize an underutilized route the neighborhoods of through Dorchester, Mattapan, and Hyde Park.
+Various parking projects systemwide will attract new riders, generate new revenues, and offer better services to existing Also, environmental commuters. programs enhance the safety and well-being of both MBTA customers and employees, and the new Transit program for Security protects passengers and improves safety on the transit system for all. this Finally, section encompasses pilot programs and evaluation of new technologies and equipment that may lead to the application of new methodologies and infrastructure to enhance MBTA service in the future.